Mauro-Domingues/cross-api/README.md

  */
 ```

-<h4>In addition, it can be passed as array of string keys of relations that you want to load: </h4>
+<h4>In addition, it can be passed as array of string keys of relations that you want to load and the fields you want to select: </h4>

 ```typescript
 const select = { name: true }